lando-cal/tech-notes/docs/ssh.md

 # scp

-scp is like cp, but it happens securely and allows host-to-host transfers.
-Very handy when used with #ssh config|ssh config and #key-based authentication|key-based authentication.
+scp is like cp, but it happens securely and allows host-to-host transfers over ssh.
+Very handy when used with <ssh_config> and <key-based authentication>.

 # sftp